Front / Business Areas / Container goods

 Ready for CO2 – the new product type

-CCUS (Carbon Capture, Utilisation, and Storage) is becoming an important part of the green transition – and a new business opportunity for the shipping industry.
+CCUS (Carbon Capture, Utilization, and Storage) is becoming an important part of the green transition – and a new business opportunity for the shipping industry.

 The Port of Kalundborg is on its way to becoming a central shipping point for CO2 with daily deliveries from industry to the port.